sdmans/mtg-remake/readme.md

 I'm creating a test account that you can use to access the logged in features for this project.
 Once I've set up a few restrictions, I'll provide access to it here!

-__Note:__ Since this project is hosted for free on Heroku, it may be slow to load.
+__Note:__ Since this project is hosted for free on Heroku, it may be slow to load at first.
 To learn more about this, see their documentation on [free dyno hours](https://devcenter.heroku.com/articles/free-dyno-hours)!

 ## Project Description
 __A Magic the Gathering application where you can view, store and trade cards between users.
 It will involve using the [Magic: The Gathering API](https://magicthegathering.io/) to retrieve information on the different cards in the game.__